BlakeRain/blakerain.com/content/weeknotes/2026-W32/index.md

   The author, who seems to be an expert in strategy and marketing, does make a lot of very good
   points: the explanation of token fungibility and commodity markets was interesting.
-They also had a take on the whole [distillation attacks](/blog/ai-for-adversarial-use) nonsense that I was note
+They also had a take on the whole [distillation attacks](/blog/ai-for-adversarial-use) nonsense that I was not
   expecting:

   > \[...\] here’s an even more interesting question around distillation: why exactly is it bad?